 3. They say you don’t count as people.

 Have you ever had a conversation with your introverted friend and they revealed something big — maybe something that was supposed to be a secret?
 When they realized their misstep, did they quickly pave over it by saying, “Oh, it’s no big deal.
 You don’t count as people anyway”?

 Yeah, I know.
 But don’t get ticked off.
 This is actually a powerful introvert compliment!
 We will never go blabbing our deepest secrets and most private thoughts to the world at large — a world filled with people who are scary at times, and mean at others, and usually exhausting.

-Translation: When your introvert friend says that you don’t count as “people,” it means they trust you.
-They like you, think you’re a good friend, and most importantly, are part of their inner circle.
+Translation: When your introverted friend says that you don’t count as “people,” it means they trust you.
+They like you, they think you’re a good friend, and most importantly, you are part of their inner circle.

 Now, this isn’t to say that all introverts are nice people, and I’m not suggesting that you put up with anyone who doesn’t treat you with respect.
-But if you’re reading this, you likely already have an idea that the friend who refuses to answer your phone calls (but texts you back five minutes later), makes plans and then cancels, and sometimes makes you feel as though you don’t “count” isn’t being rude — they’re really an introvert.
+But if you’re reading this article, you likely already have an idea that the friend who refuses to answer your phone calls (but texts you back five minutes later), makes plans and then cancels them, and sometimes makes you feel as though you don’t “count” isn’t being rude — they’re really an introvert.

 Your introverted friend is likely someone who is struggling with that immensely strong pull to stay home where it’s warm, cozy, and quiet, and no phone calls interrupt that peace.

 - 6 ‘Weird’ Things Introverts Do That Are Actually Completely Normal